 OVERVIEW OF PREP RESEARCH

-Clinical trials on PrEP began in 2005.
-These trials have focused on the effectiveness of PrEP among people who inject drugs, HIV serodiscordant couples, heterosexual men and women, women at higher risk of HIV exposure, and men and transgender women who have sex with men (MSM-TG).
-Of these, two have completed as planned, one was stopped early for effectiveness, and two others were stopped or had arms discontinued for reasons of futility.
-The next section provides an overview of these trials.
-Section 3, Recommendations and the annexes (published on the Internet at http://www.who.int/hiv/pub/arv/prep_annex/en/) provide more detail about the clinical trials addressing the two populations that are the focus of this guidance.
+Clinical trials on PrEP commenced in 2005, targeting various groups, including people who inject drugs, HIV serodiscordant couples, heterosexual men and women, women at increased HIV risk, and men and transgender women who have sex with men (MSM-TG).
+Among these, two trials have concluded as planned, one was stopped early due to its significant effectiveness, and two were halted or had certain segments discontinued due to futility.
+Below is a comprehensive summary of these trials.
+More detailed descriptions about these clinical trials can be found in Section 3 and the annexes (available on the Internet at http://www.who.int/hiv/pub/arv/prep_annex/en/).

 For more information, please visit our website.

-The first daily oral PrEP trial to produce results was the 6-country iPrEx trial (4).
-This trial tested the combination of TDF and FTC in men who have sex with men and transgender women who have sex with men.
-It is the only Phase III trial of daily oral PrEP among MSM that has been completed, and no other trials are currently under way. iPrEx is included in the systematic review for the second PICO1 question (see Section 2.2, Systematic review of evidence).
-This trial found an overall reduction in HIV acquisition of 44%, with higher effectiveness in the most adherent users.
-In participants with measurable drug levels at clinic visits (indicating better adherence), effectiveness in preventing HIV acquisition reached 90%.
+The first major daily oral PrEP trial producing results was the iPrEx trial conducted across six countries.
+This trial tested the combination of TDF and FTC in MSM and transgender women who have sex with men, being the only Phase III trial of daily oral PrEP among MSM that has been completed. iPrEx found a 44% overall reduction in HIV acquisition, increasing to 90% among adherent users measured by drug levels at clinic visits.

 Intro to PrEP